sheriallisdev/bookmark-landing-page/README.md

-# Frontend Mentor - Bookmark landing page
+# Frontend Mentor - Bookmark Landing Page

 ![Design preview for the Bookmark landing page coding challenge](./design/desktop-preview.jpg)

-## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://beta.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.
+This landing based was coded based on the design by [Frontend Mentor](https://beta.frontendmentor.io).

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**